psse-cpu/se1121-orientation-slides/expectations.md

 #### I won't pinpoint a student to lead the prayer

-* Student don't refuse, but may not have the 💖
+* When I enter the live class session and request someone to pray, just volunteer through the leading of the Holy Spirit
-* When I enter the live class session, if the Holy Spirit moves you to pray, go ahead
+  - volunteering usually leads to prayers that are **sincere**

 > As she kept on praying to the Lord, Eli observed her mouth.
 > Hannah was **praying in her heart**, and her lips were moving but her voice was not heard.